christianalfoni/christianalfoni.github.io/_posts/2014-08-01-why-javascript-inheritance-is-so-difficult-to-understand.md

 So an instantiated object is linked to its **constructor** and that constructors **prototype**.
 To summarize, we are working on three levels:

-1. Prototype: An instance of an object that the instantiated object will inherit from
+1. Prototype: An instance of an object that the object instantiated by the constructor will inherit from
-2. Constructor: Decorates the object instantiated with unique property values
+2. Constructor: Instantiates and decorates a brand new object with unique property values, and connects the prototype to it
 3. Instantiated object: Inherits properties from the prototype and gets unique properties from the constructor

 I think we need to look at an example: